-- 53. The Secretary is the Risk Owner of Defence security and, in accordance with the PSPF, has designated: - The Associate Secretary as the chair of the Enterprise Business Committee (EBC) and DSC.
-In this capacity, the Associate Secretary will escalate security issues through the two committees. - The FAS S&VS as the Chief Security Officer, responsible for overseeing the development and implementation of the DSPF. - The Director-General of the Australian Signals Directorate is the accreditation authority for TOP SECRET Special Compartment Information Facilities (SCIFs) and is the Communications Intelligence Security Authority for Defence.
+55. The Secretary is the Risk Owner of Defence security and, in accordance with the PSPF, has designated:

+- The Associate Secretary as the chair of the Enterprise Business Committee (EBC). - The Deputy Secretary Security and Estate as the chair of the DSC. - Security issues will be escalated through the two committees. - The FAS DS as the Chief Security Officer, responsible for overseeing the development and implementation of the DSPF. - The Director-General of the Australian Signals Directorate is the accreditation authority for TOP SECRET Sensitive Compartmented Information Facilities (SCIFs) and is the Communications Intelligence Security Authority for Defence.